MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-4--Introducing-Cucumber-0c64.md

 When finished adding that code, verify that all the steps in `features/guess.feature` now pass by running cucumber for that .feature file.

 * Debugging tip: The Capybara command `save_and_open_page` placed in a step definition will cause the step to open a Web browser window showing what the page looks like at that point in the scenario.
 The functionality is provided in part by a gem called `launchy` which is in the Gemfile.
+(This may not work on Codio.)